morjokill/dumb-parser/README.md

 ---

 **API:** <br>
-- `/page?url=` - RAW page with all HTML and JS, not filtered.
+- `/page?url=` - raw page with all HTML and JS, not filtered.
 Practically `wget`
 - `/content?url=` - page filtered from HTML and JS
 - `/sort?url=` - sorts filtered page by characters